ppy/osu-wiki/wiki/Article_styling_criteria/Formatting/en.md

 ### Annotating images

-When annotating images, use *Exo 2 light*.
+When annotating images, use *Torus Regular*.
 For Chinese, Korean, Japanese characters, use *Microsoft YaHei*.

 Annotating images should be avoided, as it is difficult for translators (and other editors) to edit them.